How to grow cornflowers

 Advice on growing and caring for cornflowers, in our Grow Guide.

-The original species of cornflower is beloved for its deep blue flowers, but there's now a wide choice of named varieties in different shades of blue, as well as pink, maroon, and white.
+The original species is beloved for its deep cornflower blue blooms, but there's now a wide choice of named varieties in different shades of blue, as well as pink, maroon, and white.
 Cornflowers are upright in habit, with plant height ranging from 30cm up to 120cm.
 The taller varieties make good cut flowers and cornflowers are an easy-to-grow addition to a cutting garden patch.
-Blooms are produced for up to three months in summer and, being annual, cornflower completes its life cycle within one growing season.
-Plants may self-sow their seed to bloom the following year, though cornflower is not invasive, and any unwanted seedlings are easily pulled out.

 How to grow cornflowers

-Grow cornflowers in sun and well-drained soil, sowing seed directly into weed-free ground or into pots, in spring.
+Grow cornflower plants in sun and well-drained soil, sowing seed directly into weed-free ground or into pots, in spring.
 Thin out the resulting seedlings.
 After that, little care is needed apart from deadheading to encourage more blooms.
+Cornflowers are easy for children to grow, either on their own or mixed with other cornfield annuals.
+Sow seed directly onto the soil, lightly rake over and wait for them to flower within around 10 weeks.

 Where to grow cornflowers